 Allegations of Misconduct

 IJELLH is rigorously following its ethical bonds and publication regulations to maintain neutral and unswayed actions.
 By adopting a zero-tolerance policy on publication misconduct, we promise to protect the rights of intellectual property.
 Appropriate action will be taken if we find publication misconduct like plagiarism, misrepresentation of authorship, data falsification, fabrication, manipulation in the citation but not limited to these.
-However, we do not include honest error or differences of opinion.
+However, we do not include honest errors or differences of opinion.
 IJELLH tries to keep misconduct of any kind at bay and does not support unethical or unlawful deeds.

 - Plagiarism Policy